Single Sign-On (SSO)

 Azure AD

-This section describes setting up an Azure AD application and defining parameters for calling the Create organization SSO connection to establish SSO trust between CAST AI and the customer-created Azure AD application.
+This section describes setting up an Azure AD application and defining parameters for calling the Create organization SSO connection to establish SSO trust between Cast AI and the customer-created Azure AD application.

 Prerequisites